RubyLearning/blog/content/post/2007/02/09/your-favourite-bit-of-ruby-code.md

 ---
-title: "Your favourite bit of Ruby code?"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-02-09"
-layout: post
 categories:
 - code snippets
 - ruby
 - tricks
+date: 2007-02-09
+layout: post
+title: Your favourite bit of Ruby code?
 ---

 An interesting thread at Ruby\_talk is 'Your favorite bit of Ruby code.'

 * * * * *